 5.6.
-Host company representative
+Host Company Representative

-Host Company representative is Josel Retardo
+Host company representative is Engr.
+Josel P. Retardo.

 5.7.
-Compliance of report with PMRC
+Compliance of Report with PMRC

 The report follows the format outlined in the PSE Implementing Rules and Regulations for the Philippine Mineral Reporting Code (PMRC).
-It also adopted the ore reserve classification as stated in the PMRC.
+It also adopted the mineral reserve classification as stated in the PMRC.